centreon/centreon-archived/CONTRIBUTING.md

 > **Warning**: Any pull request that does not respect the requirements will ultimately be rejected !
 In addition, if you are asked to do so, you must help us understand your changes or behavior, and respond to us within 8 days.

-> **Notice**: We inspired ourselves with another open source project we use, to better communicate on your work :
+> **Notice**: We used another open source project's contribution model as inspiration to provide better communication on your pull request's status :
 Visual Studio Code.